microsoft/BotBuilder-V3/en-us/node/builder/libraries/latest.md

 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

 ### v3.2.3
 * Moved setting of sessionState.lastAccess to happen after middleware runs.
-This lets you right middleware that expires old sessions.
+This lets you write middleware that expires old sessions.
 * Fixed a couple of issues with proactive conversations not working.
 Also should fix issues with proactive conversations for groups not working.
 * Updated LKG build and package.json version.